 St. Paul’s is proud to have won the coveted Bishop’s Cup in 2018 when it led the Diocese of Atlanta in fundraising with over $10,000 raised.

-Food Pantry
+Food Ministry

 Our mission is to multiply our resources with the St. Paul’s community to increase access to food for those experiencing hunger and food insecurity.
 The food pantry is dedicated to meeting the needs of over 140 children, seniors and grandparents in the community.
 Families receive 12 to 19 lbs. of food every other week.
 The majority of the food is purchased from the Atlanta Community Food Bank.
 The parish community also provides targeted food donations during various food drives.
-There are volunteer opportunities on Mondays for food pickup and sorting and Wednesdays for food distribution.

 F.L Stanton Girls Mentoring Program